hannesdatta/course-odcm/content/docs/examples/_index.md

 # Examples and extra material

 ## Projects from previous edition
-To give you an idea of what a good project could look like, we published some of the projects from the Fall 2021 edition.
+To give you an idea of what a good project could look like, we published some of the projects from previous editions.
 Feel free to check these out and get inspired by them for your own team project!

 You can find the projects by [clicking here!](https://zenodo.org/record/5902839#.YfAO02DTX0o)